 VOICES LECTURE SERIES

-Gallery 400’s Voices Lecture Series is a premier forum in Chicago for discourse in the field of art and design practice.
-In an 80-seat lecture room, Gallery 400 annually presents between 10 and 18 lectures.
-Discussing timely ideas, significant artists, critics, designers, curators, and historians engage audiences in their creative and conceptual processes.
+Gallery 400’s Voices Lecture Series is a premier forum in Chicago for discourse in the field of art.
+In an 80-seat lecture room, Gallery 400 annually presents at least 10 lectures.
+Discussing timely ideas, significant artists, critics, curators, and historians engage audiences in their creative and conceptual processes.
 Voices extends the educational programs of the Gallery and the University of Illinois at Chicago to provide the public direct contact with a diverse range of artistic practices and positions.

 On a regular basis, guest curators—typically film and video artists—organize screening events in conjunction with exhibitions.
 Presented within the gallery space, these screenings feature new and archival works in exciting combinations that expand on the ideas, themes, and forms of the exhibitions.